ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 [Select availability]{: tag-green}

 Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+Confidential computing with Intel TDX for VPC is available only in the Washington DC (us-east) region.
-{: note}
+{: preview}

 You can update an instance and change the `confidential-compute-mode` by using the command-line interface (CLI).
 Use the `ibmcloud is instance-update` command.
-For INSTANCE, specify the ID or name of the instance and set the `--confidential-compute-mode` property to `sgx`.
+For INSTANCE, specify the ID or name of the instance and set the `--confidential-compute-mode` property to `sgx` or `tdx`.

 ```sh
 ibmcloud is instance-update INSTANCE --confidential-compute-mode sgx